+(i) How it proposes to identify or develop and expand the knowledge base on intensive intervention and how it can be integrated in systems of instruction and intervention;

-- (ii) Its proposed approach to universal, general TA,2 which must identify the intended recipients, including the type and number of recipients, that will receive the products and services, a description of the products and services that the Center proposes to make available, and the expected impact of those products and services under this approach; - (iii) Its proposed approach to targeted, specialized TA,3 which must identify- - (A) The intended recipients, including the type and number of recipients, that will receive the products and services, a description of the products and services that the Center proposes to make available, and the expected impact of those products and services under this approach; and - (B) Its proposed approach to measure the readiness of potential TA recipients to work with the project, assessing, at a minimum, their current infrastructure, available resources, and ability to build capacity at the local level; and - (iv) Its proposed approach to intensive, sustained TA,4 which must identify- - (A) The intended recipients, including the type and number of recipients from a variety of settings and geographic distribution, that will receive the products and services designed to impact the postsecondary education and training needs of individuals who are deaf or hard of hearing; - 2 "Universal, general TA" means TA and information provided to independent users through their own initiative, resulting in minimal interaction with TA center staff and including one-time, invited or offered conference presentations by TA center staff.
+(ii) Its proposed approach to universal, general TA, which must identify the intended recipients, including the type and number of recipients, that will receive the products and services, a description of the products and services that the Center proposes to make available, and the expected impact of those products and services under this approach;

+(iii) Its proposed approach to targeted, specialized TA, which must identify-

+(A) The intended recipients, including the type and number of recipients, that will receive the products and services, a description of the products and services that the Center proposes to make available, and the expected impact of those products and services under this approach; and

+(B) Its proposed approach to measure the readiness of potential TA recipients to work with the project, assessing, at a minimum, their current infrastructure, available resources, and ability to build capacity at the local level; and

+(iv) Its proposed approach to intensive, sustained TA, which must identify-

+(A) The intended recipients, including the type and number of recipients, that will receive the products

+3 "Universal, general TA" means TA and information provided to independent users through their own initiative, resulting in minimal interaction with TA center staff and including one-time, invited or offered conference presentations by TA center staff.
 This category of TA also includes information or products, such as newsletters, guidebooks, or research syntheses, downloaded from the TA center's website by independent users.
-Brief communications by TA center staff with recipients, either by telephone or email, are also considered universal, general TA. - 3 "Targeted, specialized TA" means TA services based on needs common to multiple recipients and not extensively individualized.
+Brief communications by TA center staff with recipients, either by telephone or email, are also considered universal, general TA.

+4 "Targeted, specialized TA" means TA services based on needs common to multiple recipients and not extensively individualized.
 A relationship is established between the TA recipient and one or more TA center staff.
 This category of TA includes one-time, labor-intensive events, such as facilitating strategic planning or hosting regional or national conferences.
 It can also include episodic, less labor-intensive events that extend over a period of time, such as facilitating a series of conference calls on single or multiple topics that are designed around the needs of the recipients.
-Facilitating communities of practice can also be considered targeted, specialized TA. - 4 "Intensive, sustained TA" means TA services often provided on-site and requiring a stable, ongoing relationship between the TA center staff and the TA recipient.
+Facilitating communities of practice can also be considered targeted, specialized TA.

+5 "Intensive, sustained TA" means TA services often provided on-site and requiring a stable, ongoing relationship between the TA center staff and the TA recipient.
 "TA services" are defined as negotiated series of activities designed to reach a valued outcome.
-This category of TA should result in changes to policy, program, practice, or operations that support increased recipient capacity or improved outcomes at one or more systems levels
+This category of TA should result in changes to policy, program, practice, or operations that support increased recipient capacity or improved outcomes at one or more systems levels.

-- (B) Its proposed approach to measure the readiness of postsecondary institutions, SEAs, LEAs, State VR agencies, VR service providers, and other relevant organizations and public agencies to work with the project, including their commitment to the initiative, alignment of the initiative to their needs, current infrastructure, available resources, and ability to build capacity at the local, district, or State level; - (C) Its proposed plan for assisting postsecondary institutions, SEAs, LEAs, State VR agencies, VR service providers, and other relevant organizations and public agencies to build training systems that include professional development based on adult learning principles and coaching; and - (D) Its proposed plan for working with students, families, postsecondary institutions, SEAs, LEAs, State VR agencies, VR service providers, and other relevant organizations and public agencies at the State and local levels (e.g., TA providers, schools, transition coordinators, guidance counselors, career and technical education educators, Department of Labor personnel, private industry, postsecondary education professionals) to ensure there is communication between each level and there are systems in place to effectively address the postsecondary education and training needs of individuals who are deaf or hard of hearing, including those who have co-occurring disabilities and those who are English learners; - (E) Its proposed plan for working with students, families, postsecondary institutions, SEAs, LEAs, State VR agencies, VR service providers, and other relevant organizations and public agencies at the State and local levels to focus on building capacity of personnel to work with non-college-bound deaf and hard of hearing individuals to build up their technical, academic, and soft skills for employment opportunities; and - (v) How the proposed project will use non-project resources to achieve the intended project outcomes. - (6) Develop products and implement services that maximize efficiency.
-To address this requirement, the applicant must describe- - (i) How the proposed project will use technology to achieve the intended project outcomes; - (ii) With whom the proposed project will collaborate and the intended outcomes of this collaboration; and - (iii) How the proposed project will use non-project resources to achieve the intended project outcomes; and
+and services, a description of the products and services that the Center proposes to make available, and the expected impact of those products and services under this approach;

+(B) Its proposed approach to measure the readiness of SEAs and LEAs to work with the project, including their commitment to the initiative, alignment of the initiative to their needs, current infrastructure, available resources, and ability of the SEAs and LEAs to build capacity at the local level;

+(C) Its proposed plan for assisting SEAs and LEAs to build or enhance training systems that include professional development based on adult learning principles and coaching; and